 Maybe after the 1000th talk about it………….if I’m lucky!
 Because that’s what kids do….they make us repeat ourselves 500 gazillion times.
 (Do they think we like to hear ourselves talk!?)

 Until then, I present you with a dynamo dairy free cheese sauce worth making over and over!

-- 2 tablespoons sweet rice flour, or cassava flour (or any gf flour really)
+- 2 tablespoons sweet rice flour or cassava flour

 - 2 teaspoons garlic granules or powder

 - 1 1/2 teaspoons smoked paprika reduce if you don't like a smoky flavor, but it is a key flavor here!

 - 2 tablespoons allowed butter or butter substitute, or coconut oil